RushikeshVaidya1905/Family-Expensse-Tracking-LL/README.md

+Family Expense Tracking System
-This will track the Family Expense of each and every member.
-The Expense Tracking System is an application to efficiently track and manage family expenses.
-It allows for individual and family-level expense tracking, providing insights into category-wise expenses, individual contributions, and overall spending trends.
-The system is implemented using arrays of structures for storing and organizing data.
+This system tracks the family expenses of each and every member in a household.
+The Expense Tracking System is a console-based application developed to efficiently manage and analyze expenses at both the individual and family levels.
+It provides detailed insights into category-wise spending, individual contributions, and overall family financial trends.

+The entire system is implemented using linked lists to dynamically manage data such as users, families, and expenses.
+All database-like functionalities — storage, insertion, deletion, and retrieval — are handled through various linked list operations, offering flexible and efficient memory usage.

 Features

---User Management AddUser():
+🧑‍💼 User Management
+AddUser()

-Add a new user, storing them in a sorted order based on their User ID.
+Add a new user and insert them into the list in sorted order by User ID.

---Family Management CreateFamily():
+👨‍👩‍👧‍👦 Family Management
+CreateFamily()

-Create families with 1 to 4 members, calculate total monthly family income and expenses automatically.
-Update_or_delete_individual_Family_details():
+Create a family with 1 to 4 members.
+Automatically calculates the total monthly income and expenses of the family.

+Update_or_delete_individual_Family_details()
-Update individual or family details.
+Update details of individuals or entire families.

-Deleting a single individual with only one member in the family automatically deletes the family.
+Deleting the last member of a family automatically removes the family node from the list.

---Expense Management
+💰 Expense Management

-AddExpense():
+AddExpense()

-Add expenses for users, categorized by Rent, Utility, Grocery, Stationary, or Leisure, and stored in sorted order by User ID and Expense ID.
-Update_delete_expense():
+Add an expense for a user, categorized under:
+Rent, Utility, Grocery, Stationary, or Leisure.
+Expenses are stored in sorted order by User ID and Expense ID.

+Update_delete_expense()
-Update or delete an existing expense, automatically recalculating all associated totals.
+Modify or remove an existing expense.
+All related totals are automatically recalculated.

---Expense Tracking and Analysis
+📊 Expense Tracking and Analysis

-Get_total_expense():
+Get_total_expense()
 Displays the total family expense for the month.
-Indicates whether the expenses are within or surpass the total income, along with the difference.
-Get_categorical_expense(string category):
+Indicates whether the expenses are within or beyond the income, and shows the difference.

+Get_categorical_expense(string category)
-Prints the total expense for a specific category for the family.
-Shows individual contributions in sorted order by amount.
-Get_highest_expense_day():
+Displays the total amount spent in a given category for the family.
+Lists individual contributions in descending order by amount.

+Get_highest_expense_day()
-Prints the date with the highest family expense.
-Get_individual_expense(UserID):
+Shows the date with the highest overall family expense.

+Get_individual_expense(UserID)
-Displays the total expense for a specific user for the month.
-Provides a breakdown of their category-wise expenses in descending order.
+Displays a user’s total expenses for the month.
+Breaks down their expenses category-wise, in descending order.